Table of Contents

 ShipBob partners with leading shipping carriers to provide discounted rates, evening offering affordable 2-Day Express Shipping that provides 100% coverage in the continental US, even if you’re using only one ShipBob fulfilment centre.

 To address the lack of ownership that often comes with selling on Amazon, ShipBob lets you take control of your branding with custom packaging solutions.

-ShipBob also offers an FBA Prep services for those who already outsource fulfillment to ShipBob, so you can easily transfer your inventory from ShipBob’s fulfillment centers to an FBA facility, making ShipBob your centralized distribution hub.
+ShipBob also offers an FBA Prep services for those who already outsource fulfilment to ShipBob, so you can easily transfer your inventory from ShipBob’s fulfilment centers to an FBA facility, making ShipBob your centralised distribution hub.
 Before the orders go out, ShipBob will prep them with the appropriate FBA item labels and packaging.